 This paradigm is mainly geared towards Lincoln-Douglas, I'll update it for policy as the need arises.

 I'm currently coaching our novices on the Samford University CX squad.
-I'm also, starting in January, the LD coach at the Altamont School, so I'm more in the loop than I used to be.
+I also find myself in the HS realm from time to time.
 I teach at the Samford Debate Institute - typically found in the LD lab.
 In high school, I was the Lincoln-Douglas debate captain at Grovetown for two years and I debated for three.
-There, I competed on the national and state circuit alongside going to LD and Policy camps, so I was exposed to a pretty comprehensive bit of traditional and progressive debate when I was in HS.
+There, I competed on the national and state circuit alongside going to LD and Policy camps, so I was exposed to a pretty comprehensive bit of traditional and progressive debate.